att-comdev/armada/docs/source/commands/apply.rst

       This command install and updates charts defined in armada manifest

       The apply argument must be relative path to Armada Manifest.
-Executing apply commnad once will install all charts defined in manifest.
-Re- executing apply commnad will execute upgrade.
+Executing apply command once will install all charts defined in manifest.
+Re- executing apply command will execute upgrade.

       To see how to create an Armada manifest: http://armada-helm.readthedocs.io/en/latest/operations/